Pure-Happiness/Irregular-Sliding-Puzzle/README.md

 Click any tile in the same row or column as the empty cell to slide it.
 The tiles between will shift toward the empty space.

 You can **pause or resume** the game at any time.
 If your puzzle is too hard to solve, click the **Surrender** icon to return to the design page.

+## Game Record

+Your whole playing process is automatically recorded and saved in the folder `%LOCALAPPDATA%\Packages\PureHappiness.9278D8CD1E3F_3k498pdbhk64a\LocalState`.

+> In the current version, replay is not yet supported—only setting the game board to a previous state is available.
+In the next version 0.1.0, you will be able to replay.